 In addition, you can take personal contingencies such as:

-PHP script is parsed and compiled each time when it is executed.
+The PHP script is parsed and compiled each time when it is executed.
 So ideally, by using a PHP bytecode cache, the output of the PHP compilation is stored in RAM, avoiding the same script from having to be compiled again and again.
 Consequently, this reduces the overheads related to executing PHP scripts, resulting in better performance and lower CPU requirements.
 OPcache can help with bytecode caching.

-Load balancing effectively distributes the incoming network traffic across a group of back-end servers, a server pool or a server farm.
+Load balancing effectively distributes the incoming network traffic across a group of back-end servers, a server pool, or a server farm.
 As high-traffic websites serve thousands of users, concurrent requests are inevitable, so to cost-effectively scale, load balancing is advisable.
 Ideally, with a load balancer, if a single server goes down, it redirects traffic to the remaining online servers.
 A load balancer performs the following duties:

 To demonstrate load balancing, we can use the example of wordpress.com (not wordpress.org) which is effectively one WordPress multisite install running across thousands of servers in multiple data centers.
 Particularly, WordPress.com as a site builder hosts multiple sites through its HyperDB to load balance and distribute its millions of tables throughout separated database instances, all linked to a central database.
-Which is why wordpress.com sites can handle high traffic seamlessly as they distribute end-user requests to multiple web server nodes, essentially load balancing.
+This is why wordpress.com sites can handle high traffic seamlessly as they distribute end-user requests to multiple web server nodes, essentially load balancing.

 The question of the day, right?
 In theory, yes, though a lot of effort will have to go into achieving this outcome.
 You’ll need to perform a site audit and most certainly involve:

-To say the least, a lot depends on hardware and what types of plugins you are using.
-You can consider using a separate cloud storage for media and uploads and then have a plugin that directs user’s uploads to the storage rather than the local file system.
+To say the least, a lot depends on the hardware and what types of plugins you are using.
+You can consider using separate cloud storage for media and uploads and then have a plugin that directs users’ uploads to the storage rather than the local file system.
 Alternatively, if you’re using AWS instances, consider architecting your site across multiple availability zones within a Region to increase the reliability of the overall architecture.
 Additionally, use SSD Drives and avoid HDD, as solid-state drives are more reliable, secure, and fast than their HDD counterparts.